alia55/log-analysis/README.md

    psql -d news

 ## Views we create a view for answering third question :
-you need to run the database type
+* You need to run the database type psql -d news
-     psql -d news then crate the view
+* Then crate the view

      CREATE VIEW summary AS Select t1.date,t1.error,t2.total from